WICG/aom/reference-delegate-explainer.md

 There are situations where it is necessary to delegate different reference types to different elements.
 For example, a listbox may want to delegate `aria-controls` to its root, and `aria-activedescendant` to one of the items inside the listbox.

-The `ShadowRoot.referenceDelegateMap` attribute allows for specifying elements based on the attribute that is being used to reference the host.
+The `ShadowRoot.referenceDelegateMap` attribute allows for specifying delegate elements based on the attribute that is being used to reference the host.

 The equivalent declarative attribute is `shadowrootreferencedelegatemap`, which is a comma-separated list of attribute to ID mappings.

+> Note: the syntax of `shadowrootreferencedelegatemap` is based on the [`exportparts`](https://drafts.csswg.org/css-shadow-parts/#exportparts-attr) attribute that contains a comma-separated map of part names.

 ```html
 <input role="combobox"